turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 * Better error handling when users do something wrong with their POST request - make this a requirement rather than an extension
 * Add bugs into the codebase
 * Give you a codebase of a similar but different project

-* Don't just generate a random user - let people choose who they want to see -->
+-->